contensis/docs-delivery-dotnet/key-concepts/components.md

+---
+description: Components are structures that are defined in the Component editor as custom types.
+---
 # Components

 Components are structures that are defined in the Component editor as custom types.
 They can be added as field types to [Content Types](/model/contenttype.md) as entry-level fields or as [ComposedField](/model/composed.md) items.
 Components themselves can contain any field types except other components or ComposedField types.